sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 **Note** For the mirror storage, use the same storage account that you used for the license file in ["Upload the License Zip file."](#license)

-To use a mirror repository, you create a mirror repository as documented in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.
+To use a mirror repository, create a mirror repository as documented in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.

 **Note:** For the system to recognize the mirror directory, the URL must end with a "/" directly before the SAS key.